munnecke/fiatlux/README.md

-# FiatLux (Let there be light)
+# Night Alive
 Live Astroimaging Software

-Fiat Lux is open source software designed to provide live astronomical imaging through open source software.
+This is an open source repository to provide live astronomical imaging through open source software.

 It's primary installation is designed for the Raspberry Pi initial configuration (for Raspberry Pi Buster )